vaporparty/identitymind-samples/README.md

+A wrapper around the IdentityMind Identity Link Grap APIs, using http://sigmajs.org for visualization<p>

-npm install
+npm install<p>
-npm start
+npm start<p>

-Go to localhost:3000 in your browsert
+Go to http://localhost:3000 in your browser<p>
-Configure access to the IdentityMind server via the configuration link Access Identity Link Graphs
+Configure access to the IdentityMind server via the configuration link<p>
+Access Identity Link Graphs